Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Chasing after Shoo was more than just a personal mission for me, it became a lucrative contract for the Clan."

 Admiral Sir Patrick Knight had been summoned, and Regaari was now being politely interrogated in a meeting room somewhere in HMS *Sharman*'s structure.
-Ayma, apparently, was to be *'debriefed'* separately.
+Ayma, apparently, was to be '*debriefed'* separately.

 Somehow, Regaari had expected the admiral to be a near-clone of major Powell - sturdy, strong, and rough.
 Knight in fact was tall and slender and the translator rendered him with a refined, intellectual accent similar to that of Clan Highmountain.
 "How so?" he asked